resilient-project/resilient-project.github.io/index.md

 layout: default
 ---

-# Resilient Energy System Infrastructure Layouts for Industry, E-Fuels and Network Transitions
+# Resilient (Resilient Energy System Infrastructure Layouts for Industry, E-Fuels and Network Transitions)

 ## About